PostHog/posthog/README.md

 ## What's Cool About This?

-PostHog is the only **product-focused** open-source analytics library, with an event and user-driven architecture.
-That means tracking identifiable (where applicable) user behavior, and creating user profiles.
-We are an open-source alternative to products such as Mixpanel, Amplitude, or Heap, that's designed to be more developer-friendly than them, with a broader range of features like session recording, heatmaps, feature flags and plugins.
+PostHog is the only **product-focused** open-source analytics suite, with an event and user-driven architecture that **you can host in any infrastructure**.

+We are an open-source alternative to products such as Mixpanel, Amplitude, or Heap, that's designed to be more developer-friendly, with a broader range of features like session recording, heatmaps, feature flags, and plugins.

 We play nicely with data warehouses - you can _import_ event or user data by writing a plugin to create transformations, or you can _export_ data by using our existing data exports to BigQuery, Redshift, Snowflake, etc. Uniquely, you can host PostHog in the same infrastructure.